The South Island of New Zealand is a place all backpackers and travellers should visit at least once in their life.

 This South Island travel guide will help you enjoy exploring this amazing place as much as I did!

-South Island travel guide
+South Island Travel Guide

 Despite being larger than the North Island, it is less populated, with only 23% of New Zealand’s population living on the island.

 The climate differs too, with the South Island, experiencing a more temperate climate than the sub-tropical North.

 It was not until 1769, following Captain Cook’s circumnavigation of New Zealand, that European migration began.
 Christchurch, in particular, has a very English feel to it!

-Why you should visit the South Island
+Why You Should Visit the South Island

 After living there for 10 months in Christchurch, during my New Zealand working holiday visa, I fell in love with the place.

 I’m not sure there is a collection of such beautiful and diverse scenery, there is almost every geographical feature possible in the South Island.